 Or in the case of a single page/post indexing issue look at the source code of that specific page or post.
 This is a very powerful step for me as I have been developing website for many years and can easily identify any issues in the code that may be preventing Google from properly indexing a website.
 For those unlike me who have less or no experience with HTML you should still attempt this step and see if you can gain any insight based on the tips I give.

-To help those who have less knowledge of source code I want to narrow your focus the the head section of the Source code.
-This is usually where most the SEO related items are applied to the page therefor the most critical part of the source code to look at when troubleshooting indexing issues.
+To help those who have less knowledge of source code I want to narrow your focus the head section of the Source code.
+This is usually where most of the SEO related items are applied to the page therefor the most critical part of the source code to look at when troubleshooting indexing issues.

 In the video below you can see how to view the source code and how I evaluate it checking for common problems that cause indexing issues with Google.